 Landing the internship is a big win, but the real learning starts when you get to the studio.
 To make the most of this experience, change your mindset.
 Instead of just finishing tasks, look for ways to grow.

 See every project as a chance to improve your skills, whether it’s drafting or model making.
+Take advantage of opportunities to gain hands-on experience with construction processes, such as understanding structural design and sustainable building practices.
 Don’t be afraid to ask questions.
 Look for advice from older architects and join in on discussions.
 Keep in mind that your eagerness to learn and proactive attitude will create a lasting impression long after your time as an intern.
+You’ll also develop a sense of achievement and personal growth by fully engaging in your internship.

 Setting Clear Learning Objectives and Expectations